Melgund Recreation, Arts and Culture

 Key Claims

-The Project is a federal work or undertaking under the Canadian Environmental Protection Act.
+The Project is a federal work or undertaking under the Canadian Environmental Protection Act, 1999 and the NSCA.

-Residual adverse effects on all identified components are anticipated to be negligible to low risk.
+All residual adverse effects on identified intermediate and valued components are anticipated to be negligible to low risk.

-Non-Indigenous economic conditions will only experience positive residual effects.
+Non-Indigenous economic conditions are anticipated to experience only positive residual effects.

 Underlying Assumptions